 - Use the pregnancy rubberband/ hair tie trick to make your regular jeans last as long as possible

-Basically, if you’re in excruciating pain near your pelvic area, one of those two items could make a huge difference… I wore both my 4th pregnancy.
+If you’re in excruciating pain near your pelvic area, those three items could make a huge difference… I wore them all during my 4th pregnancy.
 If you’re not in pain, you don’t need them.